terra-hq/modal/readme.md

 | `isOpen(modal)`  | Returns `true` if the modal is currently open.         |
 | `destroy()`      | Removes all event listeners and cleans up resources.  |

+### ChangeLog

+0.0.01 - First Release
+0.0.02 - Update callbacks when using custom triggers